novik2713/okcupid/README.md

 I undertook this project as part of my coursework at Redi School of Digital Integration, where I am continuously honing my skills in data analysis and machine learning.

 Feel free to explore the repository and provide any feedback or suggestions.
-Your insights are highly appreciated.:purple_heart:
+Your insights are highly appreciated. :purple_heart: